CollectionBuilder/cb-docs/docs/04_config/additional.md

 #### **noindex**:

 1. Remove the hash (`#`) before the field to activate it.
 2. Set to true if you do NOT want Google to index your site (If you do want your site to be indexed, just leave the `#` in front of this field name to keep it commented it out.)
-    - example -> `noindex: true`" %}
+- example -> `noindex: true`

 ## Build Settings